To the Future

 But never be thinking that this is my lot,

-All that I left from my time on this earth.
+All that I left from my time on this Earth.

-Never you think then that I didn’t count
+Never get thinking that I didn’t count,

-Just cos you laugh at my primitive ways,
+For all that you laugh at my primitive ways,

-Never forget that we nobodies breed.
+Just never forget that we nobodies breed.

 In whose chain-genetics I mean much indeed.